pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 has more options you may be interested in configuring.

 > Important: You must explicitly provide all tables that you want to synchronize.
 We do this so that
-> you can have the option of having some local tables that are not synchronized to CloudKit, such
+> you can have the option of having some local tables that are not synchronized to CloudKit, such as
 > full-text search indices, cached data, etc.

 Once this work is done the app should work exactly as it did before, but now any changes made